broussalianmax/unique-mc-plugins/README.md

-Here are some strange minecraft plugins!
+# Unique Minecraft Plugins

+Plugins, plugins and more plugins.
+I love making plugins.

+## List of all plugins

-Drop Explosions - When you drop an item, the item explodes the area quickly after.
+[Drop Explosions](https://github.com/broussalianmax/unique-mc-plugins/tree/DropExplosions)  - When you drop an item, the item explodes the area quickly after.

-Item Sprint - When you toggle sprint, the game gives you a random item.
+[Item Sprint](https://github.com/broussalianmax/unique-mc-plugins/tree/ItemSprint) - When you toggle sprint, the game gives you a random item.

-Kamikaze Creepers - Creepers now have learned to fly, good luck.
+[Kamikaze Creepers](https://github.com/broussalianmax/unique-mc-plugins/tree/Kamikaze-Creepers) - Creepers now have learned to fly, good luck.

-Shear Items - When you shear a sheep, it gives you a random item.
+[Shear Items](https://github.com/broussalianmax/unique-mc-plugins/tree/ShearItems) - When you shear a sheep, it gives you a random item.

-Social Distancing - When you get within 6 blocks of a player (X,Y,Z) You both explode.
+[Social Distancing](https://github.com/broussalianmax/unique-mc-plugins/tree/Social-distancing) - When you get within 6 blocks of a player (X,Y,Z) You both explode.

+#
+## Credits: Maxime Broussalian